Organizing resources

 The owners team

-- Creating and deleting teams
+- Creating and deleting teams.

-- Managing organization-level permissions granted to teams
+- Managing organization-level permissions granted to teams.

 - Viewing the full list of teams (including teams marked as secret(opens in new tab)).

-Additionally, you can generate an organization-level API token to manage teams, team membership, workspaces and Stacks.
+You can generate an organization-level API token to manage teams, team membership, workspaces and Stacks.
 It is important to note that this API token does not have permission to perform plans and applies.
 Before assigning a workspace or Stack to a team, you can use either a member of the organization owners group or the organization API token to carry out initial setup.

 Organization-level permissions